-Each week we do a round up of international news regarding the ICT industry.
-Our goal is to close the Software Development skills gap within the tech industry.
-We are fully aware of what’s on offer out there, and as a result of our research, we reckon that there has never been a better time for career changing.
+Code Institute’s goal is to close the Software Development skills gap within the tech industry.
+We are fully aware of what’s on offer out there, and as a result of our research, we reckon that there has never been a better time for career changing and to learn to code.
 But, what does a software developer do?

 Wikipedia describes a software developer as, “a person concerned with facets of the software development process, including the research, design, programming, and testing of computer software.”